Exhibtions

 Following the success of last year’s exhibition, Cultural Expressions Art Gallery is pleased to announce that the Black and White exhibition is returning this September!
 Join us for an opening reception to celebrate the 2nd Annual Black and White Exhibition on September 21, 2014 from 2:00 to 5:00pm at Cultural Expressions Art Gallery located at 62 Old Kingston Rd in Pickering Village, Ajax.

 Dig out your black and white attire and stop by the gallery to feast your eyes on some of the finest monochromatic masterpieces around!
 This exhibition features art by over a dozen artists from the Durham and Toronto region who have created works using exclusively black and white materials.
-What these paintings, drawings, photos and prints lack in color, they make up for with composition, craftsmanship and originality.
+What these paintings, drawings, photos, and prints lack in color, they make up for with composition, craftsmanship, and originality.

 CULTURAL EXPRESSIONS ART GALLERY